bekk/bekk-christmas/post/functional/scala-3.md

-For `myGenericFunction` we have defined a function where we operate on one type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through the `Numeric` type class.
+For `myGenericFunction` we have defined a function where we operate on one type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through a new type class, `Numeric`.
 The power of this is that within the function we have a well defined set of possible things to do.
-And if this is from separate library then we can just implement
+If this had been from separate library then we could just implement the `given` instances for our own types.

 <!-- - TODO explain Numeric -->

 <!-- - TODO! new scope rules -->

-`Show` might not be the biggest of examples but the use case for type classes are none the last a fantastic tool for many contexts.
-Such examples can be to define specific functionality for types in generic code like `myGenericFunction` or to defined behaviour for another libraries datatypes.
+`Show` is not one of the conceptually important examples, but the use case for type classes are none the less a fantastic tool for many abstractions.
+Such examples can be to define specific functionality for types in generic code like `myGenericFunction` or modeling abstractions[^applicatives].

 <!-- TODO MONOIDS EXAMPLE. -->